-GCSE MATHS
+GCSE Maths

-Maths underpins the world around us, and a good understanding of Maths will help with many everyday life activities from catching a train to managing personal finances.
+Maths underpins the world around us, and a good understanding of Maths will help with many everyday life activities from catching a train to managing personal finances, to baking a cake!

-GCSE Maths will develop and test your knowledge and competency in three ways:
+Maths GCSE will develop and test your knowledge and competency in three ways:

-1. Mathematical Fluency - teaching you how to use mathematical skills and procedures within a variety of contexts; from the simple, to the more complex.
+1. Mathematical Fluency - teaching you how to use mathematical skills and procedures on a variety of concepts; from the simple, to the more complex.

-- 2. Problem Solving teaching you how to approach unfamiliar multi-step questions. - 3.
-Reasoning teaching you how to communicate effectively and explain using mathematical ideas.
+2. Problem Solving - teaching you how to approach unfamiliar multi-step questions.

+3. Reasoning - teaching you how to communicate effectively and explain using mathematical ideas.

 Students wishing to pursue future maths careers have a wide range to choose from.
 Many great mathematicians go into the fields of accountancy, actuary, and investment banking.
 Some take a more scientific root with computing, engineering sciences, statistical research, or research sciences.
-Mathematics is also essential for many design, building and architectural careers.
+Mathematics is also essential for many designs, building and architectural careers.

-There are, of course, many other roles that require a high degree of mathematical competency.
+There are, of course, many other roles that require a high degree of mathematical competency but are not their main component.
 These include medicine, politics, teaching, management and running a business.
-The reality is a good GCSE Maths qualification is certain to have a positive impact on any student's future studies, career pathways, and employment options.
+The reality is a good mathematics GCSE is certain to make a positive difference to any student's future study, career, and employment options.